Safeguarding adults policy and procedures

 If you are concerned that someone is suffering harm, has suffered harm, or is likely to suffer harm from another person, then you have a responsibility to report your concerns immediately in accordance with the following procedure:

 What to do if you suspect an adult is being abused flow chart

 It is the responsibility of the Designated Safeguarding Lead (“DSL”) to ensure that these procedures are rigorously adhered to.
 If the allegation concerns the DSL, the deputy should be informed.
 In the exceptional circumstances that both are involved, it is the duty of the person concerned to directly contact adult social care.

 If a serious event, whether actual or alleged, takes place which involves the Foundation then it is the duty of the Chief Executive to inform the Charity Commission.

-If anyone is concerned the Foundation is not managing safeguarding concerns appropriately they can refer directly to the police or Social Care services.
+If anyone is concerned the Foundation is not managing safeguarding concerns appropriately they can refer directly to the police or their local adult social Care service.

 Any staff reporting concerns, or complaints through formal whistleblowing channels will be protected by the Foundation’s Whistleblowing Policy.

 The Foundation will apply appropriate disciplinary measures to staff and volunteers found in breach of this policy.

 The Foundation will recruit using appropriate procedures, safeguards and checks.
 The DSL will be responsible for monitoring this.

 All roles will have a written job description.
 At interview the Foundation has procedures and recording to ensure it is satisfied, and can evidence that the applicant is appropriate for the role.